Friends of the Wild Flower Garden

 1945: Martha sets out 4,000 new plants in the new prairie area, including bringing in some native soil to support a few of them.
 Two thousand feet of new paths are made.
 (Fig. 4) A Jewell-weed removal program was completed to restrict the pest to just a few spots.

-1950: Martha introduces the first Garden Brochure for a Self Conducted Tour.
+1950: Martha introduces the first informational Garden Brochure for visitorsa.
 She begins to put together a set of color slides of Garden plants that she could use for illustrated lectures about the Garden.
 The set eventually comprises 4,000 slides.

-1952: She references the success of the brochures with 10,000 distributed in 1952.
+1952: She references the success of a new "Self Conducted Tour" brochure with 10,000 distributed in 1952.
 More slides are added as Martha has decided the set should contain one on every wild flower in the Garden.
 She notes the Formation of The Friends of the Wild Flower Garden, Inc. and the continuing work of Clinton Odell.
 Lectures given to 27 groups - 1,606 people.

 1953: Martha makes available Garden plant lists based on her 1951 census, which, including a 4-page Garden history, were sold for 10 cents each to visitors.
 26 lectures given - 1,512 persons.

 1954: She refers again to the need for continued help in the Garden, as development is neglected without more work time.
+Ken Avery is hired as her assistant.
 The dam at the end of the pool at the north end of the Garden (fig 6.) sustained some kind of upheaval damage and she requests repair help.
 This was the concrete dam of Eloise Butler, build in 1917 in place of her earlier earthen dam.
 She lectures to 16 groups - 1,006 persons and receives an award of merit from the Minnesota Horticultural Society.

 1955: The season begins with the discovery that the office had been broken into during March.
-(Fig. 7) The Garden receives a substantial gift from the Minnetonka Garden Club which Martha will use to create a fern glen in an undeveloped part of the Upland Garden.
+(Fig. 7) The Friends of the Wild Flower Garden receive a substantial gift from the Minnetonka Garden Club which Martha will use to create a fern glen in an undeveloped part of the Upland Garden.
 The dam problem has not been fixed.
 (Fig. 6).
 Lectures given to 24 groups - 1,302 persons.

 1956: She begins work on the Fern Glen, setting out 2,160 ferns.
 Although a foot of snow covered the Garden on April 1st, the growing season proved to be one of the longest as there was no further frost until late October.
 A subsequent lack of snow caused much plant loss in the Garden the next year.
 She again requests a telephone for the Garden.
 Martha was awarded a Bronze Medal for achievement in horticulture from the Minnesota State Horticultural Society.
 Lectures are given to 14 groups - 720 persons.